TRANSMIGRATION OF RUIN

 All of these operate vastly at the subconscious level.

-The question then is, now that I have become aware of something I want to change, can it be changed?
+The question then is, now that I have become aware of something I want to change —can it be changed?

 The second would be to question that which makes me react, and ask: Is this real? or, is this experience taking me to re-live a memory or experience from the past?
+Not infrequently, this is precisely the case.
+What, frequently, brings emotion is the (unconscious) recollection of the original event, not the situation in front of us.

 How do I change history?
 How do I change beliefs and feelings that seem to transform me into a different person, separating me from others?
+Can I allow myself to react differently just to feel better?

 If we think about this for one moment, it makes a lot of sense: the TV, the news, and the media in general, tend to propagate, to prioritize that which produces fear or instigates separation ¿Is it a coincidence that my external world resembles so close the one that lives within me?